microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/homerealmdiscoverypolicy-list-appliesto.md

 Namespace: microsoft.graph

 Get a list of [directoryObject](../resources/directoryObject.md) objects that a [homeRealmDiscoveryPolicy](../resources/homerealmdiscoverypolicy.md) object has been applied to.
-The homeRealmDiscoveryPolicy can only be applied to [servicePrincipal](../resources/serviceprincipal.md) resources.

 ## Permissions